ManiMozaffar/awesome-resumes/README.md

     - ✅ **Use bullet points**
         - 👎 ................
         - 👍 • ................
+    - ✅ **Write minimum 2 bullet points, maximum 6.
+Even elon musk doesn't write more than 6 :/**
     - ✅ **Start with your most recent or current position and work backwards**
+    - ✅ **Make sure your jobs don't have overlap with each other or other experiences, such as teaching, only overlap that is allowed is Work Experience with Education.**
     - ✅ **Use bullet points to list your responsibilities and achievements for each job, you can testify this by asking how and why and if it answers then it's a good responsibilities and achievements.**
         - 👎 • Refactored the backend's code  (Why?)
         - 👎 • Improved beter coding readability, easier maintenance and development  (How?)